Susanagc99/Portafolio/README.md

 # Portfolio (Next.js)

-## English

-This is a personal portfolio built with Next.js (App Router).
+### This is a personal portfolio built with Next.js (App Router).
 It contains a Home, Projects and Contact pages.
 The contact form validates input on the client and stores submissions in MongoDB via an API route.

 Technologies